sevketarisu/quic-streaming/README.md

 # quic-streaming

-This repository contains the modified player code, the QUIC and the TCP clients for PacketVideo 2018 submission
+This repository contains the modified player code, the QUIC and the TCP clients for Packet Video 2018 submission

 ## Modules